 - Get a friend to join you to make it more fun and stay accountable.

-I’d love to know what your blogging woes are.
-What’s slowing down your efforts?
-Can you think of a common challenge along with 10, 7, 5 or 3 mistakes that people do when trying to overcome it?
+Challenge: Can you think of a common struggle along with 3 mistakes (or approaches that don’t work) people make when trying to overcome it?

 Post it below and I’ll put you on My Favorite People in The World, List C.